solidjs/solid-docs/CONTRIBUTING.md

 ## Types of contributions
 There are many ways to contribute to the Solid's documentation!

 The Solid Docs website is built on Solid!
-Maintaining it requires not only written content but also maintaining the Solid code, addressing a11y, CSS, UI, and UX concerns.
+Maintaining it requires not only written content and Solid code maintenance, but it also needs to address accessibility (a11y), CSS, UI, and UX concerns.
 We also aim to make our documentation available in several languages, so we need help translating the entire site.

-You can help out by getting involved by leaving review comments on [﻿PRs](https://github.com/solidjs/solid-docs-next/pulls)﻿ and adding ideas in existing GitHub [﻿issues ](https://github.com/solidjs/solid-docs-next/issues)and [﻿discussions](https://github.com/solidjs/solid-docs-next/discussions).
+You can help out by leaving review comments on [﻿PRs](https://github.com/solidjs/solid-docs-next/pulls)﻿ and adding ideas in existing GitHub [﻿issues ](https://github.com/solidjs/solid-docs-next/issues) and [﻿discussions](https://github.com/solidjs/solid-docs-next/discussions).

 Every PR, especially translation PRs, will need reviewers.
-Reviewing PRs and leaving comments, suggestions, or even saying "looks good!" can be a great way to get started on contributing alongside our Docs team, and to learn more about Solid.
+Reviewing PRs and leaving comments, suggestions, or even saying "Looks good!" can be a great way to get started on contributing alongside our Docs team.
+It's also a great way to learn more about Solid!

 We encourage you to: